TJ Friedl Player Props: Reds vs. Cubs

-TJ Friedl -- with an on-base percentage of .293 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Marcus Stroman on the hill, on July 31 at 8:05 PM ET.
+After going 0-for-3 in his most recent game, TJ Friedl and the Cincinnati Reds take on the Chicago Cubs (who will start Justin Steele) at 8:05 PM ET on Tuesday.

-He racked up two hits (going 2-for-5 with a double and two RBI) in his last game against the Dodgers.
+He had a hitless showing in his previous game (0-for-3) against the Cubs.

 TJ Friedl Game Info & Props vs. the Cubs